 Filmmaking is one of the highest forms of art and the more we can relay that to the general populace the better we’re doing our job.
-So to kick off a new weekly series called Movie Detail Mondays, we’re starting with an emotionally compelling scene from ‘The Shawshank Redemption,” one of just two films we’ve ever rated a perfect 10 out of 10.
+So to kick off our weekly Movie Detail Monday series on the new site, we’re starting with an emotionally compelling scene from “The Shawshank Redemption,” one of just two films I’ve ever rated a perfect 10 out of 10.

 In it, old man Brooks has been paroled after 50 years of incarceration.
 The outside world is scary and foreign to him.
 In the words of Red, he’s been “institutionalized.”
 As a result, Brooks has this to say:

-Then comes this shot, framed in such a way that it resembles bars on a prison cell … and Brooks smiles.
-Welcome to Movie Detail Monday.
+Then comes this shot, purposefully and heartbreakingly framed in such a way that it resembles bars on a prison cell … and Brooks smiles.